DrDiman/CSS-Bayan-task/README.md

 12. Click on meme makes it selected.
 13. Implement visual effects when the cursor is hovering over the memes, when the mouse is down on a meme (moment of mouse down - for active effect):
     - When the cursor is out of the memes:
-      - icons for state of the expanded/collapsed item must be hided;
+      - icons for state of the expanded/collapsed item must be hided (NB: only for devices that can support hover; for devices with touchpad icons are always visible);
       - text-color of expanded item is different than text-color of collapsed items.
     - When the cursor is hovering over the memes:
         - all icons of all items becomes visible;